bradchristie/taminations-flutter/assets/ms/ocean_wave_rule.md

 from Facing Couples when the dancers are in a Left Hand Ocean Wave.
 In these cases, the caller must direct a left hand call (e.g., Left Square Thru).
 See "Additional Detail: Commands:
-Extensions like Reverse Wheel Around".
+Modifiers."

-When half of the dancers are in a Mini-Wave, and the other half of the dancers are Facing Dancers, and the call is a 2-dancer call (e.g., Box The Gnat, Slide Thru, Pass Thru) the caller should make clear who is to do the call (e.g., Everyone or Those Facing).
+When half of the dancers are in a Mini-Wave, and the other half of the dancers are Facing Dancers, and the call is a 2-dancer call (for example, "Box The Gnat", "Slide Thru", "Pass Thru") the caller should make clear who is to do the call (for example, "Everyone" or "Those Facing").

 Timing: Application of the Ocean Wave Rule does not change the timing of the call.